daidahao/ChannelX-Pre-Release/README.md

 ## Important Notes

-This repo is no longer active as we have officially made `ChannelX`repo public.
+As we have officially made `ChannelX` repo public, this repo is no longer active .
 For the latest version of `ChannelX`, please refer to [ChannelX](https://github.com/daidahao/ChannelX).

 ## Latest Release